 Even if you have a list of 50 best practices to optimize your conversion can you deploy it all at once for your business?
 It’s practically not possible as to get the result of each tactic it may take weeks and months!
 So testing all may require you years, which is not practical.

 This goes to say that you must include as much relevant information as possible in your content to keep them on your site for longer.
 If they like it, they’ll read and they’ll read the entire content for sure.
-But this doesn’t say you go on writing a number of irrelevant information to keep them engaged.
-Keep your content specific, to the point, interesting and relevant to engage them without skipping important information.
+But this doesn’t say you go on writing several irrelevant information to keep them engaged.
+Keep your content-specific, to the point, interesting and relevant to engage them without skipping important information.

 It doesn’t mean minor changes are worthless but, they would surely not give a great boost to your conversion.
-In fact, actual booster would be the right combination of:
+The actual booster would be the right combination of:

 - Confidence or trust in your website;